Low self-esteem: Causes, consequences and tests – What can I do?

 An appointment with a psychologist can help guide you to identify the root of the problem.
 Here is a creative video explaining the six pillars of self-esteem.
 Feel free to leave a comment below!

-This article is orginally in Spanish written by Cristina Martinez de Toda.
+This article is originally in Spanish written by Cristina Martinez de Toda, translated by Alejandra Salazar.